sgra64/se1-play/README.md

 # ONLY then, start VSCode in the current (.) directory
 # MIND the dot (.):
 #
-code .              # start VSCode in the (current: .) project directory
+code .              # start VSCode in the current project directory ('.')
 ```

 *VSCode* should start and open the project.